gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 Furthermore blablabla.

-**Ranges** represent the series of *[start, end]* segments for when a particular resource is active on the timeline, while **Properties** represent, as the name suggests, the properties of a given node such as values, colors, links to assets and/or other nodes, etc.
+**Ranges** represent the series of time segments for when a particular resource is active on the timeline, while **Properties** represent, as the name suggests, the properties of a given node such as values and colors, links to assets and/or other nodes, etc.

 <div style="text-align: center;">